Want to learn more about this at Kettering Health?Learn More

 Patients encounter many advantages receiving care from an NP or PA.
 Among them, patients become part of a fully orbed healthcare team and enjoy more scheduling flexibility and timeliness.

 For PAs like Lori, they treat patients throughout their healthcare journeys, providing the knowledge to bolster their recovery.
 And they don’t do it alone.
 They serve alongside a dedicated team of healthcare professionals, including physicians.

-“If I ever need a second opinion, there are plenty of physicians here to help,” Lori says.
+“If I ever need a second opinion, there are plenty of physicians here to help,” said Lori.
 “If it is a complicated case, I always have a physician to collaborate with.”

 This collaborative approach means more care in your corner and more insights into your health.
 Along with this collaborative approach, patients can often visit with a PA or NP without needing to wait long for an appointment.